AuroraDAO/idex-api-docs/README.md

 Returns all trades involving a given order hash, specified by the `orderHash` property of the JSON input.

-* orderHash - The order hash to query for associated trades
+* orderHash (256-bit hex string) - The order hash to query for associated trades

 Sample output: